Windows Universal apps Getting Started

 <Ellipse Width="100" Height="100" Fill="LightYellow"/>

-If we need a more exact (polygon) shape, we can accomplish complex shapes by defining a Path element as the first element
+If we need a more exact (polygon) shape, we can accomplish complex shapes by defining a Path element as the

 in our PhysicsSprite, and setting the ShapeType to Polygon.
 Note that you could set the Visibility of this boundary sprite to Collapsed if you have a complex design inside the PhysicsSprite that you are defining the basic boundary for.